 - Permission to use the template with CC0 license

 - Presence of contact address

-The jury will award based on the various criteria listed for the contest.
-Of course, we hope to attract lots of good work to make the work of the jury, choosing the real winners, hard... but the jury of course also has the freedom to not award any prizes in one or more of the categories.
+The jury wants award based on the various criteria listed for the contest.
+Of course, we hope to attract lots of good work to Make the work of the jury, choosing the real winners, Hard...
+But the jury of course also has the freedom to not award any prizes in one or more of the categories.

 Before starting, it may be inspiring to have a look at what the other office suits offer in terms of templates.
 For example, Google:

 How to Submit Your Work

 Before you submit your work, make sure you provide at least the following things:

 - Your template file, give it a describing name e.g. project_tracking